 This is it:

 Come, come wherever you are.
-Wandered, worshiper, lover of leaving.
+Wanderer, worshiper, lover of leaving.
 Ours is not a caravan of despair.
 Come, even if you have broken your vows a thousand times.
 Come, yet again, come, come. - Rumi

 Like I said, this was written by Rumi in the 1300’s.
 Long before you and I were around.
 I’m always blown away by Rumi’s poems because – well, they’re mind-blowing – but also because they’re so universal.
 They remind me the human condition has never changed.
 Thousands of years later, we’re still made of the same stuff.
 We want the same things, are afraid in the same ways, hold and process our pain same as ever and suffer and love all alike.